4 August 2026, 14:21

 Katzner T.E. et al. (2024) Lead poisoning of wildlife from ammunition: a global perspective on regulations and actions.
 Ambio

-There is a growing public demand for wildlife managers to move away from traditional, lethal control methods and transition to more effective, humane, non-lethal approaches.
+There is growing public demand for wildlife managers to move away from traditional, lethal control methods and towards more effective, humane, non-lethal methods.
 PZP immunocontraception (Porcine Zona Pellucida) and GonaCon vaccines offer scientifically proven alternatives.

-Contraceptives for Seagulls as a Solution to Urban Problems
+Contraceptives for gulls as a solution to urban problems

 Fertility Control for Wildlife: A European Perspective (Massei et al. 2022)